-FIGURE 83 The famous Zitterbewegung: the superposition of positive and negative energy states leads to an oscillation around a mean vale.
-Colour indicates phase: two coloured curves are shown, as the Dirac equation in one dimension has only two components (not four); the grey curve is the probability density.
-(QuickTime film © Bernd Thaller)
+FIGURE 83 The famous Zitterhewegung: the superposition of positive and negative energy states leads to an oscillation around a mean vale.
+Colour indicates phase; two coloured curves are shown, as the Dirac equation in one dimension has only two components (not four); the grey curve is the probability density.
+(Quicklime film © Bernd Thaller)

 So why use this horrible Hamiltonian?
 Because only the Dirac Hamiltonian can easily be used for charged particles.
 Indeed, it is transformed to the Hamiltonian coupled to the Vol. III, page 84 electromagnetic field by the so-called minimal coupling, i.e., by the substitution that treats electromagnetic momentum like particle momentum.
 With this prescription, Dirac's Hamiltonian describes the motion of charged particles interacting with an electromagnetic field A. The minimal coupling substitution is not possible in the Foldy-Wouthuysen Hamiltonian.
 In the Dirac representation, particles are pure, point-like, structureless electric charges; in the Foldy-Wouthuysen representation they acquire a charge radius and a magnetic-moment interaction.
-(We will come to the reasons below, also influence the hydrogen spectrum.
-The final effect on the hydrogen spectrum, the Vol. V, page ?? famous Lamb shift, will be a topic later on.
+(We will come to the reasons below, in the section on QED.)